Emmanuel7-CR/Dwilson-Haircuts/README.md

 ## 📄 License

-This is a custom-built website for Open Heaven.
+This is a custom-built website for Dwilson Haircuts.
 All rights reserved.

 ---